RetroAchievements/docs/docs/developer-docs/devquests.md

 ![DQ025](/devquest-025.png)

 **Type**: Set Creation
-**Goal**: Develop a base set for a retail game with its original release date being a year randomly assigned to you **Repeatable**: No
+**Goal**: Develop a base set for a retail game whose earliest release on the set's system matches a year randomly assigned to you
+**Repeatable**: No

 1. Assigned year must match the earliest release date regardless of region for the game on the set's specific system.